AlexvZyl/EttusB210-Interface/README.md

 # EttusB210-Interface
-The C++ SDR interfacing project used in my Master's degree.
+The C++ project used to run the Ettus B210 SDR.